Sights + Sounds Picks: Kevin Dublin

 The reason why it’s called “Sights + Sounds After Dark” is because sometimes our guests want to share stories that may be inappropriate for the radio.
 So at this event, artists can be more explicit if they wish.
 This show is for grown folks, ages 18+.
 We’ll have music from Cadence Myles.
 Our featured poets are Norma Smith, Cassandra Dallet and Kevin Smith.

 See Kevin perform at “Sights + Sounds After Dark: The Love Factor.”
-That’s happening on Thursday, February 12th at KALW in Downtown San Francisco.
+That’s happening tonight at KALW in Downtown San Francisco.
 We’re at 220 Montgomery St. Show starts at 7pm.